elephantsneverforget/flow_checkout/readme.md

 4. By default we send price data in the default currency (likely USD).
 If you'd like to change this set the `USE_BASE_CURRENCY` variable at the top of the file to false and you'll get price data in the currency the checkout occurs in.

 5. That's it!
-Get the Flow Checkout running, usually by selecting a flag that isn't US, and check to see you get dl_begin_purchase, dl_add_shipping_info, and dl_add_payment_info.
+Get Flow Checkout running, usually by selecting a flag that isn't US, and check to see you get dl_begin_purchase, dl_add_shipping_info, and dl_add_payment_info.
 If you do, it's been installed correctly.
 Run a test purchase and make sure you get the dl_purchase event.